 Ineos Automotive has announced that its utilitarian 4×4 will be named ‘Grenadier’ after the pub in which it was conceived, with more than 6000 international fans and followers responding to an online poll to choose the vehicle’s name.
-It started out as an idea three years ago, and is now getting very serious indeed, with prototypes in testing, a factory being put up, and a section of the market pining for a replacement for the original Land Rover Defender.
+It started out as an idea three years ago, and is now getting very serious indeed, with prototypes in testing, a new deal inked with Magna Steyr, a factory being built in Wales, and a section of the market pining for a replacement for the original Land Rover Defender.

-The new Grenadier will be built in a bespoke new factory on a greenfield site in Bridgend, South Wales, not far from where Ford announced it will be closing its engine factory.
+Magna Powertrain has been working on the chassis and suspension systems onboard since inception, according to the company.
+The development comes om the back of the recent announcement that the Grenadier will be built in a bespoke new factory on a greenfield site in Bridgend, South Wales, not far from where Ford announced it will be closing its engine factory.
 Ineos Automotive says this will create 200 jobs initially, and up to 500 in the long term.
 Site development is now under way to support planned start of production in 2021.